Gaston Espinosa, Ph.D.

 Biography

-He is the author/editor of eight books, including Latino Pentecostals in America: Faith and Politics in Action (Harvard University Press), William J. Seymour and the Origins of Global Pentecostalism: A Biography and Documentary History (Duke University Press), Religion, Race, and Barack Obama's New Democratic Pluralism (Routledge Publishers), Religion, Race, and the American Presidency (Rowman & Littlefield), Religion and the American Presidency: George Washington to George W. Bush (Columbia University Press), Mexican American Religions: Spirituality, Activism and Culture (Duke University Press), Rethinking Latino/a Religions and Identity (Pilgrim Press), and U.S. Latino Religions and Civic Activism in the United States (Oxford University Press).
+He is the author/editor of nine books, including Protestants on Screen: Religion, Politics and Aesthetics in European and American Film (Oxford), Latino Pentecostals in America: Faith and Politics in Action (Harvard), William J. Seymour and the Origins of Global Pentecostalism: A Biography and Documentary History (Duke), Religion, Race, and Barack Obama's New Democratic Pluralism (Routledge), Religion, Race, and the American Presidency (Rowman & Littlefield), Religion and the American Presidency: George Washington to George W. Bush (Columbia), Mexican American Religions: Spirituality, Activism and Culture (Duke), Rethinking Latino/a Religions and Identity (Pilgrim), and U.S. Latino Religions and Civic Activism in the United States (Oxford).

 Education